joshwuhh/Josh/SeattleAirBnBAnalysis.md

  Similarly we see peak sales in Fall/Winter from October to December as we see sales steadily hold 1.8M and peak at 2M in the year end

- This illuminates a time span which should be held preferential when it comes to advertising and or preparing the property for rental.
+ This gives a time frame which should be held preferential when it comes to advertising and or preparing the property for rental.